bjvanderweij/dflock/README.md

 d1@d0 1 ...
 ```

-## Stacked merge requests on Gitlab
+## Stacked merge requests on GitLab

-Gitlab has some features that facilitate stacking merge requests.
-For example, if a merge request at the bottom of a stack is merged, the target branch of the next merge request is updated automatically.
-It is also possible to assign [other merge requests as dependencies](https://docs.gitlab.com/user/project/merge_requests/dependencies/#nested-dependencies), which makes it impossible to merge before the dependencies have been merged.
+GitLab has some features that facilitate stacking merge requests.
+For example, if a merge request at the bottom of a stack is merged, Gitlab automatically changes the target branch of the next merge request to the upstream.
+It is also possible configure [other merge requests as dependencies](https://docs.gitlab.com/user/project/merge_requests/dependencies/#nested-dependencies) of a merge request, preventing it from being merged into the upstream before its dependencies have been merged.

 Here's an example illustrating the process.
 Suppose that you want to create three stacked merge requests out of three subsequent commits.